byterubpay/byterub-site/_posts/2019-07-20-logs-for-the-Community-meeting-held-on-2019-07-20.md

 **\<hahsun>** exactly
 **\<el00ruobuob\_[m]>** dEBRUYNE, yes, i've been busy on other things, and have to catch back.
 Will do it soon, i swear
 **\<dEBRUYNE>** All right, thanks
 **\<pwrcycle>** How would funds tipped from one user to another be handled?
-Is the bot wallet in custody of XMR during tipping?
+Is the bot wallet in custody of BTR during tipping?
 **\<hahsun>** we are currently testing the bot in various groups with the help of many people to be able to deliver the bot on time. it is very alpha stage right now and bug fixing is ongoing.
 **\<el00ruobuob\_[m]>** thanks hahsun, so i'm back on my "ok for me" opinion then
 **\<hahsun>** pwrcycle: the bot wallet is a byterub-wallet-rpc daemon running with the wallet file open on a VPS.